Repairs and maintenance

 Compensation

 Section 43 of the Retail Shop Leases Act 1994 (RSL Act) details the compensation for loss or damage in certain circumstances.
+A clause in a retail lease that goes against provisions of the RSL Act is prohibited (under Section 16 of the Act).

 Important facts